-There is no one-size-fits-all approach to ESG investing.
-Our experts thoughtfully craft ETFs to meet our clients’ evolving needs so they can pursue the value ESG investing can add to portfolios.
+ESG investing isn’t one-size-fits-all.
+We craft ETFs to meet diverse needs and help investors pursue the value ESG ETFs can add to portfolios.

 ESG has long been central to State Street Global Advisors’ mission — we invest responsibly to enable economic prosperity and social progress.